Historic sites in Malta & across the Maltese Islands

 Valletta referred to as Il-Belt in Maltese, the capital city of Malta is a UNESCO World Heritage site.
 This fortified city is located between two harbours, Marsamxett Harbour (Sliema, Msida, Gzira, Msida and Pieta) and the Grand Harbour (facing the Three cities).

 There are two main ways to enter the capital, by car and boat.
-There are ferries that travel across both harbours and is probably the quickest and the most enjoyable means of transportation to the city.
-For more information about Valletta, make sure to check out the Valletta post which is solely dedicated to the city.
+There are ferries that travel across both harbours and are probably the quickest and the most enjoyable means of transportation to the city.
+For more information about Valletta, make sure to check out the Valletta article which is solely dedicated to the city.

 The Three Cities

 The Three Cities refers to three fortified cities which look towards Valletta and have the Grand Harbour in between.
 The Three cities are Birgu, Senglea, and Cospicua.
 Birgu is the eldest of the Three Cities and has existed since the Middle Ages.
 Senglea and Cospicua, as the capital, were founded by the Order of St. John in the 16th and 17th centuries.
 All the cities are enclosed within the Cottonera Lines, also known as Valperga Lines, which is a fortification built in the 17th and 18th centuries to add outer defenses.
 The fortification was built by the plans of Antonio Maruizio Valperga on four of the five hills of Bormla.